alexanderjj03/JSwing-typing-games/README.md

 This originally started as a project for a class, at which time only the Typing Race was (quite poorly) implemented.
 Ever since then, I have developed the Falling Words and Boss Fight game modes on the side.
-I intend to expand on the Boss Fight mode slightly more, but am currently prioritizing more ambitious projects.
+I intend to expand on the Boss Fight mode slightly more, but am prioritizing more ambitious and serious projects.

 ### -Typing Race (develops speed & accuracy)